 - Place the chicken in a large pot and add water to cover.
 Bring to a boil.
 Skim the foam and reduce the heat to low.
 Add the onion, carrots, the bay leaves, fresh herbs sprigs, 2 tablespoons of sea salt and about 10 peppercorns.
 Cover and simmer for about 1 hour.

 - Wash the pot and add back the stock.
-Add the diced onions, carrots and celery.
-Bring to a boil, lower the heat and simmer for 30 minutes.
+Add the diced onions, carrots, celery and rice.
+Bring to a boil, lower the heat and simmer for 15 minutes.

 - While the rice cooks zest and juice the lemons.